dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 Neutral
 ```

-Note that in the prompt above we didn't provide the model any examples -- that's the zero-shot capabilities at work.
+Note that in the prompt above we didn't provide the model with any examples -- that's the zero-shot capabilities at work.
 When zero-shot doesn't work, it's recommended to provide demonstrations or examples in the prompt.
 Below we discuss the approach known as few-shot prompting.

 ---
 ## Few-Shot Prompting

 While large-language models already demonstrate remarkable zero-shot capabilities, they still fall short on more complex tasks when using the zero-shot setting.
 To improve on this, few-shot prompting is used as a technique to enable in-context learning where we provide demonstrations in the prompt to steer the model to better performance.
 The demonstrations serve as conditioning for subsequent examples where we would like the model to generate a response.

-Let's demonstrate few-shot prompting via an example that was presented in [Brown et al. 2020](https://arxiv.org/abs/2005.14165).
+Let's demonstrate few-shot prompting via an example that was presented by [Brown et al. 2020](https://arxiv.org/abs/2005.14165).
 In the example, the task is to correctly use a new word in a sentence.

 *Prompt:*
 ```